ahnngo/analyzing_vietnamese_graduation_score_2020/README.md

 **Author: Anh N. Ngo**

 ---
-**Objective:**
+**Overview:**
-- Learn how to clean data curling from a website using Python
+- Exploit Python to curl and clean data of more than 74000 candidates, including their full names, date of birth, scores of each exam element: Math, Literature, Social science, Natural science, History, Geography, Civics, Biology, Chemistry, Physics, and English
-- Apply several analytic concepts to choose suitable charts and draw them using matplotlib library
+- Utilize Matplotlib library to draw charts for analyzing collected data
-- Switch mindset from depending on Excel to using Python to solve complex data science problem
+- Create a database in pgAdmin and extract output using SQL queries to assess the accuracy and efficiency of the coding part
-- Learn how to use SQL to create a database using clean data extracted and write queries to assess analyzed results
+- Collaborate SQL with Python and Excel for driving the analytical result
 ---
 **References**:
 1. Author: Dung Lai Lap Trinh